operasoftware/devopera/blog/_posts/2009-04-24-kingston-university-presentation-slides.md

 ---
-title: Kingston University presentation slides
+title: Kingston University Presentation Slides
 authors:
 - bruce-lawson
 tags:
 - presentation
 - odin
-layout: article
+layout: post
 ---
 <p>Chris Mills and I were honoured to present on Open Web Standards and the Mobile Web at Kingston University, London.</p>